 At the core of Swedish Match's research and development efforts is the consumer, i.e. adult male and female smokers.
 Behavioral, sensorial and other needs expressed by smokers are carefully assessed and incorporated in our product development processes.
 Product appeal is highly important in order to successfully encourage people to switch from cigarettes to other nicotine containing products with favorable risk profiles.
 These types of products can also go a long way in reducing or potentially eliminating smoking initiation.
-Consequently, modern nicotine replacement therapies (NRTs) are available in appealing flavors and formats.
+Consequently, modern nicotine replacement therapies (NRTs) are available in various flavors and formats.
 The same logic is applicable for other harm reduction products such as snus and ZYN; the more appealing a specific product is, the more likely it is to be used by smokers.
-It is encouraging that the public dialogue that the FDA will initiate on flavors in tobacco products will include the role that flavors play in encouraging cigarette users to switch to harm reduction products.
+It is encouraging that the public dialogue that the FDA (US Food and Drug Administration) has initiated, highlights the role that flavors play in encouraging adult cigarette users to switch to harm reduction products.

-During the year Swedish Match has continued to launch new products appealing to cigarette consumers.
-In addition to our expanded efforts on ZYN we have launched a range of all white snus products under the G.4 brand in Norway with the aim of reaching cigarette consumers who have previously rejected snus.
+Swedish Match has continued to expand its offerings of new products appealing to cigarette consumers.
+During the year, the ZYN portfolio in Sweden has been broadened to include new slim varieties.
+ZYN is an all-white pouch product and Swedish Match's first nicotine pouch product without tobacco.
+ZYN represents a further step in Swedish Match's work to reduce unwanted constituents in its products.
+No traces of the three unwanted constituents regulated by the Swedish food standard for snus can be found in ZYN.
+In addition, we have increased our range of allwhite snus products under the G.4 brand in Norway with the aim of reaching cigarette consumers who have previously rejected snus.
 Just like for ZYN, the three unwanted constituents regulated for snus under the Swedish Food Act are below detection level in the G.4 products.

-In Scandinavia, Swedish Match defines success of product attractiveness by tracking the share decline of daily smokers among total daily tobacco users.
-In Sweden the share of daily cigarettes smokers among daily tobacco users has dropped dramatically over the years and was 45 percent in 20161) (at the release of this report, the official statistics have not been published for 2017).
-In Norway the share of daily cigarette users dropped to 48 percent in 20172) (55 percent in 2016).
-In North America, snus is still a very small product category compared to other tobacco categories and Swedish Match defines success as volume growth of its snus and nicotine containing pouch products.
+In Sweden and Norway, Swedish Match defines success of product attractiveness by tracking the share decline of daily smokers among total daily tobacco users.
+In Sweden, the share of daily cigarette smokers among daily tobacco users has declined over the years and was 39 percent in 20181).
+In Norway the share of daily cigarette users increased to 50 percent in 20182) (48 percent in 2017).
+In North America, snus and nicotine containing pouch products categories are small but growing.
+Swedish Match defines success in terms of volume growth of its snus and nicotine containing pouch products.